lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

     sudo nano /boot/config.txt
     ```

-    Uncomment and modify the contents of the following lines to look like the following:
+    Uncomment and modify the contents of the following lines to look like the following.
+This will change the screen resolution to CEA mode, 1920x1080, 60Hz, 16:9 aspect ratio:

     ```
     # uncomment if hdmi display is not detected and composite is being output